thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

     Job failed.
 3 nodes failed, 0 nodes skipped, 81 nodes succeeded.
     Duration: 0 sec

+#### Writing tasks
-Of course, the true power of Puppet tasks comes when you learn how to write your own.
+The true power of Puppet tasks comes when you learn how to write your own.
 Tasks are very similar to simple scripts, written in any language you like.
-To turn a shell script into a task, you'd put it in a `tasks` directory of any Puppet module and write a metadata file that describes how it works.
-This allows you to reuse and share tasks quite easily.
+To turn a shell script into a task, you put it in a `tasks` directory of any Puppet module and write a metadata file that describes how it works.
+This allows you to reuse and share tasks.

-Let's start with an extraordinarily simple shell script that just calculates how many packages are installed on a RedHat family system.
+Let's start with a simple shell script that calculates how many packages are installed on a RedHat family system.

     #! /bin/bash